jessetuong/Jesse-tuong-focus-bear-intern/User-Manual-Jesse.md

 One thing people often misunderstand about me is unapproachable because I'm not very talkative with new friends or people I just knew.
 A fun fact about me is I am very friendly and funny when we're getting close.
-My work superpower is very very very hard-working.
+My work superpower is very very very hard-working   .